The Difference Between a Multichannel and an Omnichannel Customer Experience

 Most organizations offer a variety of ways for customers to reach out for assistance, but an omnichannel support solution connects those channels for a streamlined customer experience.

 Articles published February 13, 2017 by Bobbie Jo Barry

-Many organizations believe multi-channel and omnichannel mean basically the same thing.
-This is, of course, not the case and both are becoming more critical as consumers choose to interact via several channels, sometimes simultaneously, to get service.
+Many organizations believe multichannel and omnichannel mean basically the same thing.
+This is, however, not the case and both are becoming more critical as consumers choose to interact via several channels, sometimes simultaneously, to get service.

 Does your organization need to implement an omnichannel approach?